kherrick/news-summary/README.md

 # [News Summary](https://kherrick.github.io/news-summary/)

-## Technology Innovation and Analysis

-* [Can You Run the Llama 2 LLM on DOS?](https://tech.slashdot.org/story/25/04/21/0026255/can-you-run-the-llama-2-llm-on-dos?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - An intriguing exploration of running state-of-the-art AI models on obsolete operating systems.

-* [Reverse engineering the obfuscated TikTok VM](https://github.com/LukasOgunfeitimi/TikTok-ReverseEngineering) - A look into the technological depths of TikTok's obfuscated virtual machine.

-* [The State of Reinforcement Learning for LLM Reasoning](https://sebastianraschka.com/blog/2025/the-state-of-reinforcement-learning-for-llm-reasoning.html) - A comprehensive analysis on applying reinforcement learning to enhance reasoning in large language models.

-* [Python's new t-strings](https://davepeck.org/2025/04/11/pythons-new-t-strings/) - An introduction to a significant new feature in Python: t-strings, designed to improve code clarity.

-* [Home galleries are hiding in plain sight across Canada](https://www.cbc.ca/arts/home-galleries-are-hiding-in-plain-sight-across-canada-1.7503886) - The rise of grassroots art galleries run out of Canadian homes.

-* [Open Source Advocate Argues DeepSeek is 'a Movement...
-It's Linux All Over Again'](https://news.slashdot.org/story/25/04/20/0332214/open-source-advocate-argues-deepseek-is-a-movement-its-linux-all-over-again?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - A new open-source initiative claiming transformative potential akin to Linux's early days.

-## Space, Science, and Environment
+## Space, Science, and Technology

-* [Astronomers Confirm First 'Lone' Black Hole Discovery - and It's in the Milky Way](https://science.slashdot.org/story/25/04/20/2153201/astronomers-confirm-first-lone-black-hole-discovery---and-its-in-the-milky-way?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Confirmation of the first ever 'lone' black hole discovery, deep within the Milky Way.
+* [Astronomers Confirm First 'Lone' Black Hole Discovery - and It's in the Milky Way](https://science.slashdot.org/story/25/04/20/2153201/astronomers-confirm-first-lone-black-hole-discovery---and-its-in-the-milky-way?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Slashdot explores the confirmation of the first-ever discovery of a 'lone' black hole wandering through the Milky Way, a landmark astronomical finding.

-* [Astronomers Say They’ve Recorded the Strongest Sign Yet of Life Beyond Earth](https://soylentnews.org/article.pl?sid=25/04/19/183229&amp;from=rss) - New cosmic readings provide compelling evidence of potential extraterrestrial life.

-* [Scientists Find Rare Evidence Earth is 'Peeling' Under the Sierra Nevada Mountains](https://news.slashdot.org/story/25/04/20/0136216/scientists-find-rare-evidence-earth-is-peeling-under-the-sierra-nevada-mountains?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Rare geological transformations under California's Sierra Nevada Mountains.
+* [Google Has Illegal Advertising Monopoly, Judge Rules](https://soylentnews.org/article.pl?sid=25/04/20/0452238&from=rss) - A judge ruled that Google holds an illegal advertising monopoly, casting a critical lens on its dominance in online advertising and potential repercussions for the tech industry.

+* [Space Investor Sees Opportunities in Defense-Related Startups and AI-Driven Systems](https://science.slashdot.org/story/25/04/21/066243/space-investor-sees-opportunities-in-defense-related-startups-and-ai-driven-systems?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Discusses the opportunities and alignment of defense startups with AI systems in shaping modern space exploration and investment.

+## Notable World Events

+* [Pope Francis Has Died](https://news.slashdot.org/story/25/04/21/082240/pope-francis-has-died?utm_source=rss1.0mainlinkanon&utm_medium=feed) - The Vatican officially announces the death of Pope Francis, marking the end of a transformative papacy.

+* [Two young German travelers with ESTA travel authorization jailed and deported](https://beatofhawaii.com/why-these-hawaii-travelers-were-jailed-and-deported/) - A story of legal missteps leading to the detention and deportation of two German travelers in Hawaii draws attention to complications in international travel.

-## Societal Impacts and Policies
+## Artificial Intelligence and Software

-* [Return-to-Office Policies Are Impacting Neurodivergent Workers](https://it.slashdot.org/story/25/04/21/0512241/return-to-office-policies-are-impacting-neurodivergent-workers?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - The challenges faced by neurodivergent workers as companies enforce return-to-office mandates.

-* [Should College Application Essays Be Banned?](https://news.slashdot.org/story/25/04/21/0215254/should-college-application-essays-be-banned?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - A debate emerges over the fairness and effectiveness of college application essays.

-* [How Thai authorities use online doxxing to suppress dissent](https://citizenlab.ca/2025/04/how-thai-authorities-use-online-doxxing-to-suppress-dissent/) - A critical examination of digital tactics employed against political dissent in Thailand.
+* [Reverse engineering the obfuscated TikTok VM](https://github.com/LukasOgunfeitimi/TikTok-ReverseEngineering) - This GitHub project delves into the challenging effort to reverse-engineer TikTok's complex obfuscation methods.

+* [The State of Reinforcement Learning for LLM Reasoning](https://sebastianraschka.com/blog/2025/the-state-of-reinforcement-learning-for-llm-reasoning.html) - Exploration of the developments and challenges in advancing reinforcement learning techniques to improve large language model reasoning capabilities.

+* [Can You Run the Llama 2 LLM on DOS?](https://tech.slashdot.org/story/25/04/21/0026255/can-you-run-the-llama-2-llm-on-dos?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Shows attempts to make AI systems such as Llama 2 usable on legacy systems, opening up conversations on resource constraints and ingenuity.

-## Robotics, AI, and Automation
+## Consumer Concerns and Ethical Questions

-* [Famed AI Researcher Launches Controversial Startup to Replace All Human Workers Everywhere](https://hardware.slashdot.org/story/25/04/20/1921251/famed-ai-researcher-launches-controversial-startup-to-replace-all-human-workers-everywhere?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - A bold, controversial vision for automation's role in eradicating human labor.

-* [I thought I bought a camera, but no DJI sold me a LICENSE to use their camera [video]](https://www.youtube.com/watch?v=aUOnQ_boqCw) - A user's unexpected realization about the commodification of hardware.
+* [I thought I bought a camera, but no DJI sold me a LICENSE to use their camera [video]](https://www.youtube.com/watch?v=aUOnQ_boqCw) - A YouTube video critiques how DJI cameras are sold as licenses rather than owned products, raising questions about consumer rights.

+* [Should College Application Essays Be Banned?](https://news.slashdot.org/story/25/04/21/0215254/should-college-application-essays-be-banned?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Discussion on whether college admission essays are an outdated or harmful requirement for students.

+## Programming and Development

+* [Python's new t-strings](https://davepeck.org/2025/04/11/pythons-new-t-strings/) - Overview of Python's introduction of 't-strings,' a new feature enhancing its string handling capabilities.

+* [Turing-Drawings](https://github.com/maximecb/Turing-Drawings) - Introduction to Turing-Drawings, a fascinating GitHub project for creating artworks inspired by Turing machines, blending mathematics and creativity.

+* [Things Zig comptime won’t do](https://matklad.github.io/2025/04/19/things-zig-comptime-wont-do.html) - Insights into the limitations and design philosophy of Zig's compile-time features for developers.

+## Environmental and Ethical Topics

+* [The Bees Are Disappearing Again](https://news.slashdot.org/story/25/04/20/1649246/the-bees-are-disappearing-again?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Renewed warnings about the decline in bee populations, a critical environmental concern.

+* [Conservationists Say 'De-Extinction' Not the Answer to Saving Extinct Species](https://news.slashdot.org/story/25/04/20/2053222/conservationists-say-de-extinction-not-the-answer-to-saving-extinct-species?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Discussion on the moral and scientific arguments around whether de-extinction technology is a viable solution for biodiversity loss.

 ---